 Be a sly fox

 Hide those veggies wherever you can.
 Sneak steamed then frozen cauliflower and all the greens into yummy smoothies.
 Make veggie fritters and meat balls with lots of nutritious veg.
 Here’s a blog 10 TRICKS TO GET YOUR KIDS CONSUMING BONE BROTH– you’ll get the idea from here.

 Stay cool honey bunny!

 Never get too fired up or angry at meal time (I know you’re probably at your wits end, that’s why you are reading this).
 If you feel like you’re going to crack it with your fussy eater, just excuse yourself and go skull a glass of wine in the pantry lol.
 Then return when you have calmed down.
 You don’t want them to associate meal time with parents that are losing their s*#t!

 If you don’t have the luxury of time to get your little ones to eat wholesome, healing foods, meaning they are unwell or just not quite right, and you need to cut out foods straight away, or, you are just totally ready to make a change.
 You’re just shaking your head about my suggestions above and how they will not work for you.
-Leave your email below in the form and I’ll keep you informed about my fussy eating program kicking off in Nov 2019.
+Leave your email below in the form and I’ll keep you informed about my fussy eating program that will be running again in 2020

 On my program, if you stick to it, you can get your child eating the diet you want within 4-5 weeks max, depending on how quickly you choose to implement the program.